2nd Foreign Parachute Regiment: 3rd Foreign Parachute Battalion (1948–1955)

-2nd Foreign Parachute Battalion (1948–1955)
+2nd Foreign Parachute Battalion (1948–present)

 The 2nd Foreign Parachute Battalion (2e Bataillon Etranger de Parachutistes, 2e B.E.P) was created on October 1, 1948, in accordance with a ministerial prescription dating to March 27, 1948.
 The combat companies of the 2e B.E.P were formed by the 4th Demi-Brigade of the Foreign Legion in Morocco and the depot of the foreign regiments in Sidi-bel-Abbès, were assigned by the 25th Airborne Division Element.
 Made up of one command company and three fusiliers-voltigeurs type combat companies, the battalion cleared way to Oran on January 19, 1949, destined for Indochina.
 Disembarked in Saïgon on February 9, the battalion was directed to Kép (Cambodia) by land route.
 In November 1949, the battalion took base in Quan Thé.

 The first combat engagements of the 2e B.E.P. have for theatre of operations, Cambodia, Cochinchine and Annam.
 In October 1950, the battalion was summoned to Tonkin.
 Reinforced by a heavy mortars company, the battalion engaged in all military operations in the Delta, in Thaï lands, Mékong and the plains of Jarres.
 The impressive series of combat engagements were earned at the battle of Nghĩa Lộ, colonial route N°6 (RC6), Hòa Bình and the defence of the camp by an airborne operation on Langson.
 Crowned of a magnificent epoque, the 2e B.E.P cleared the way to Dien Bien Phu on April 9 and 10 of 1954 in the middle of the furnace.
 Following the couter-attack of supporting point "Huguet", led by a rare determination during the night of the 22 and 23 of April; the 2e B.E.P and the 1st Foreign Parachute Battalion (1er B.E.P) merged to form a single Foreign Marching Battalion.
 On May 7, the Foreign Marching Battalion was dissolved and the 2e B.E.P was recreated by members of the 3rd Foreign Parachute Battalion.
 On June 1, 1954, the 2e B.E.P. left Asia on November 1, 1955.
 The colors of the battalion were decorated with 6 citations at the orders of the armed forces and the Fourragère of the colors of the Legion of Honor.
 The losses of the 2e B.E.P included 1500 Legion Officers, Sous-Officiers and Legionnaires killed along with their "chef de corps", Legion Commandant Barthélémy Rémy Raffali leading and heading tradition.
 Returned to Algeria, the 2nd Foreign Parachute Battalion (2e B.E.P) became the 2nd Foreign Parachute Regiment on December 1, 1955.

 The insignia of the 2nd Foreign Parachute Battalion was created in 1949, in Cambodia.
 The battalion insignia represents an Eastern winged Dragon making reference to the original implementation in Asia.
 The three point triangular shape of the insignia represents the form of an open parachute; centered by the flag colors of the Legion; and is symbol of the perfection that is expected of the men that may serve this regiment.
 The battalion was commanded at the time by commandant Solnon (1948–1950).